kestivvi/HackArena2.0-MonoTanks-TS/README.md

 # HackArena 2.0 - TypeScript API Wrapper

 This TypeScript Websocket client was created for Hackarena 2.0, organized by Koło Naukowe "init" from SGGW in Warsaw.
-It serves as an API wrapper for participants to create agents that can play the game.
+It serves as an API wrapper for participants to create bots that can play the game.

 To fully test and run the game, you will also need the game server and GUI client, as the GUI provides a visual representation of gameplay.
 You can find more information about the server and GUI client in the following repository: